Recruiting KPIs: The 12 most important indicators

 According to the softgarden Application Report 2019, 56.7% of applicants expect concrete feedback, i.e. an invitation or rejection, within no more than two weeks.
 Only a quarter of the interviewed companies met this requirement.

 By the way: A sticking point when setting up job interviews is the pre-selection of candidates.
+Here, the personnel department and the specialist departments often have to coordinate with each other.
+Modern applicant tracking software can help here by accelerating this process through automation.

 Users of softgarden’s applicant tracking software accelerate their time-to-interview by up to 60%.